TheLeerName/LeerStreamChat/README.md

 ## Special thanks <3
 - library [HumanizeDuration.js](https://github.com/EvanHahn/HumanizeDuration.js) by [EvanHahn](https://github.com/EvanHahn), used for displaying access token expiration date
-- library [LocalData](https://github.com/DVLP/localStorageDB) by [DVLP](https://github.com/DVLP), used for accessing indexedDB with localStorage-like access
+- library [LocalData](https://github.com/DVLP/localStorageDB) by [DVLP](https://github.com/DVLP), used for saving sounds to indexedDB (has more storage than localStorage)